Fusō-class battleship: Armament

 The Fusō class's secondary armament changed significantly over time.
 During the modernizations of the 1930s, all of the 76 mm guns were replaced with eight 40-caliber 127 mm dual-purpose guns.
 These guns were fitted on both sides of the fore and aft superstructures in four twin-gun mounts.
 When firing at surface targets, the guns had a range of 14700 m; they had a maximum ceiling of 9440 m at their maximum elevation of +90 degrees.
-Their maximum rate of fire was 14 rounds a minute, but their sustained rate of fire was around eight rounds per minute.
+Their maximum rate of fire was 14 rounds a minute, but their sustained rate of fire was around 8 rounds per minute.
 During reconstruction, the two foremost 152 mm guns were also removed.

 The light AA armament of the Fusō class changed dramatically from 1933 to 1944.
 During the first reconstruction, Fusō was fitted with four quadruple 13.2 mm machine-guns, while Yamashiro was fitted with eight twin 25 mm gun mounts.
 Both weapons were license-built French Hotchkiss designs.
 The 25 mm guns were mounted on the Fusō class in single, double and triple mounts.
 This model was the standard Japanese light anti-aircraft gun during World War II, but it suffered from severe design shortcomings that rendered it a largely ineffective weapon.
 The twin and triple mounts "lacked sufficient speed in train or elevation; the gun sights were unable to handle fast targets; the gun exhibited excessive vibration; the magazine was too small, and, finally, the gun produced excessive muzzle blast".
 The configuration of the anti-aircraft guns varied significantly; by the end of their final reconstruction, the Fusō class mounted eight twin mounts.
 In 1943, seventeen single and two twin-mounts were added for a total of 37.
 In August 1944, both were fitted with another twenty-three single, six twin and eight triple-mounts, for a total of 96 anti-aircraft guns in their final configuration.

 Armor

 When the Fusō class was completed, the ships' armor was "typical for a pre-Jutland battleship".
 As built, the armor accounted for a displacement of 8588 LT, approximately 29% of the class's total displacement.
 Their waterline armor belt was 305 to 229 mm thick; below it was a strake of 102 mm armor.
 The deck armor ranged in thickness from 32 to 51 mm.
 The turrets were protected with an armor thickness of 279.4 mm on the face, 228.6 mm on the sides, and 114.5 mm on the roof.
-The barbettes of the turrets were protected by armor 305 mm thick, while the casemates of the 152 mm guns were protected by 152 mm armor plates.
+The barbettes of the turrets were protected by armor 305 mm thick, while the casemates of the 152 mm guns were protected by armor plates of equal thickness.
 The sides of the conning tower were 351 mm thick.
 Additionally, the vessels contained 737 watertight compartments (574 underneath the armor deck, 163 above) to preserve buoyancy in the event of battle damage.